 We bring safe, affordable housing to those who need it most.
-For 20 years, Cascadia has been a leader in developing and managing safe and affordable housing for Oregon residents with mental illness and addictions.
+For 30 years, Cascadia has been a leader in developing and managing safe and affordable housing for Oregon residents with mental illness and addictions.
 Cascadia owns, operates and/or manages 49 property sites, with 687 units in sites operating as licensed residential, permanent supported housing, and independent housing.

 Sign up for our email notifications.

 We are using a new housing application system, RENTCafe, which is an online application process.
 This means that waitlists are shorter and open more frequently.
 This also allows us to ensure the application process is fair and equitable, that the applications we receive are accurate and complete, and the process is in compliance with all government entities.

 This system requires that you create a login (user name and password), and that you accept terms and conditions for RENTCafe during the process.
 You can read the terms and conditions here, prior to the waitlist opening.